[back to home]

 \[ \text{RoPE1d} (x, t) = {\small \begin{pmatrix} \cos (\omega_1 t) & -\sin (\omega_1 t) & 0 & 0 & \cdots & 0 & 0 \\ \sin (\omega_1 t) & \cos (\omega_1 t) & 0 & 0 & \cdots & 0 & 0 \\ 0 & 0 & \cos (\omega_2 t) & -\sin (\omega_2 t) & \cdots & 0 & 0 \\ 0 & 0 & \sin (\omega_2 t) & \cos (\omega_2 t) & \cdots & 0 & 0 \\ \vdots & \vdots & \vdots & \vdots & \ddots & \vdots & \vdots \\ 0 & 0 & 0 & 0 & \cdots & \cos (\omega_{D / 2} t) & -\sin (\omega_{D / 2} t) \\ 0 & 0 & 0 & 0 & \cdots & \sin (\omega_{D / 2} t) & \cos (\omega_{D / 2} t) \\ \end{pmatrix} } x. \]

-The composition of independent rotations on orthogonal 2d planes is itself just a higher-dimensional rotation (see this article or this post), so RoPE is implementing a single rotation on the vector as a whole.
+Note that the composition of independent rotations on orthogonal 2d planes is just a higher-dimensional rotation (see this article or this post).

 Fig. 2.
 Cosine similarities between a fixed query and the 1d-RoPE-rotated version of itself, over varying positions.